Going away on holiday for Christmas isn't for everyone, but it does have some perks.

 Main

-Order smoked ham or salmon from the local supermarket in Airlie Beach or Cannonvale and collect on your way to Shute.
+Cold meats will be the way to go for a Christmas holiday lunch.
+You can order cold turkey, smoked ham, or salmon from the local supermarket in Airlie Beach or Cannonvale and collect it on your way to Shute Harbour.

 Salads using mostly preserved ingredients are also a trick to catering on a boat.